DanielTan18/real-time-lakehouse/README.md

 ## ⚡ Step 4: Start Spark Structured Streaming

-Run the following command **inside the Spark container** to start the stream:
+At the same time, open another terminal and run the following command **inside the Spark container** to start the stream:

 ```bash
 docker exec -it spark \